-Water rights or portions of water rights that identify RAFN as the beneficial use shall not be changed to a place of use outside the RAFN service area or to a new nature of use (I.C. §42-222).
-The effect of this statutory language eliminates the modification of a RAFN water right by transfer for anything other than the addition of a point or points of diversion.
+Water rights or portions of water rights that identify RAFN as the beneficial use shall not be changed to a place of use outside the RAFN service area or to a new nature of use (I.C. § 42-222).
+As stated in I.C. § 42-202B(9), the service area for a municipal provider includes changes "after the permit or license is issued."
+Because a transferred water right is already established by license or decree, IDWR interprets I.C. § 42-202B(9) to authorize service area changes to water rights transferred to RAFN.
+The effect of this statutory language eliminates the modification of a RAFN water right by transfer for anything other than the addition or change of a point or points of diversion.